Harry Cohn: Life and career

 Cohn was born to a working-class Jewish family in New York City.
-His father, Joseph Cohn, was a tailor from Germany, and his mother, Bella Joseph, was from Pale of Settlement, Russian Empire.
+His father, Joseph Cohn, was a tailor from Germany, and his mother, Bella Joseph, was from the Pale of Settlement, Russian Empire.
 He left school early and had a variety of jobs, including chorus boy, fur salesman, pool hustler, shipping clerk, streetcar conductor and song plugger for a sheet music printer.
 He also appeared in a vaudeville act with Harry Ruby.

 He entered the film industry when he got a job with Independent Moving Pictures (which had recently merged to become part of Universal Film Manufacturing Company), where his elder brother, Jack Cohn, was already employed.
 The brothers made their first film there, Traffic in Souls.
 Cohn became personal secretary to Universal president, Carl Laemmle.

 In 1919, Cohn joined his brother and fellow IMP employee Joe Brandt, to found CBC Film Sales Corporation.
 The initials officially stood for Cohn, Brandt, and Cohn, but Hollywood wags noted the company's low-budget, low-class efforts and nicknamed CBC "Corned Beef and Cabbage."
 Harry Cohn managed the company's film production in Hollywood, while his brother managed its finances from New York.
 The relationship between the two brothers was not always good, and Brandt, finding the partnership stressful, eventually sold his third of the company to Harry, who took over as president, by which time the firm had been renamed Columbia Pictures Corporation.

 Most of Columbia's early work was action fare starring rock-jawed leading man Jack Holt.
 Columbia was unable to shake off its stigma as a Poverty Row studio until 1934, when director Frank Capra's Columbia comedy It Happened One Night swept the Academy Awards.
-Exhibitors who formerly wouldn't touch Columbia product became steady customers.
+Exhibitors who formerly wouldn't touch Columbia products became steady customers.
 As a horizontally integrated company that only controlled production and distribution, Columbia had been at the mercy of theater owners.
 Columbia expanded its scope to offer moviegoers a regular program of economically made features, short subjects, serials, travelogues, sports reels, and cartoons.
 Columbia released a few "class" productions each year (Lost Horizon, Holiday, Mr. Smith Goes to Washington, The Jolson Story, Gilda, All the King's Men, etc.), but depended on its popular "budget" productions to keep the company solvent.
 During Cohn's tenure, the studio always turned a profit.